Part 1 of ‘The Vesuvius Suite’

 On the evening Flavia tarried uncertainly in the web of Roberto’s charms, Racine watched the night clouds rush from the bay.
 They rode over the storied old buildings and were drawn up towards Vesuvius.
 In these last days of his childhood, he remembered the little doll that had consoled his lonely nights and whose tattered remains had absorbed so many of his tears.

 Piece by piece the Padre had put together a history of Racine’s past.
 The boy was reticent, suspicious and afraid.
 When approached, he would often shiver, even his wiry, unmanageable hair seemed to stir as if with a distrust of his own head.
 So it was not easy to have him release the fractured episodes of his life on the streets and of the orphanage before.
 To Paolo, there was no question that Racine had suffered grievous injustices within the confines of San Annunzio.
-He knew the orphanage had a forbidding reputation, a place to scandalise the devil himself if Paolo had the stupidity to believe in such an entity.
+He knew the orphanage had a forbidding reputation, a place to scandalise the devil himself if Paolo had the foolishness to believe in such an entity.

 Racine moved to make space on the stone seat For the Padre, but his gaze was still fixed on the dark outline above.
 Paolo looked with him into the black western face of Vesuvius and he, as always, was awed by its looming presence in the moonlight.